Chin people are of Mongol

 to forest.
 Rice, millet, and corn (maize) are the main crops.
 Domestic animals,

 kept mainly for meat, are not milked or used for traction.
-Most important
+The most important

 domestic animal among them is the mythun, a domesticated breed of the Indian wild